Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

   - Multiple saves are possible while RXing
   - Resend immediately upon capture
   - Save after resending
+    - Does not exit after resending or resend/save.
+You can continue to rx and resend/save signals
+    - Default is N, if you don't want to resend/save simply hit enter.
+    - Stopping rx must be done while waiting for a signal to be received (hit enter at that point)
   - Easily editable
   - ASK/FSK modulations
   - Continuous transmission